mcmlxxxiii/chooh/README.md

 **chooh** is an utility to assist with development and deployment of so called couchapps, web applications engineered to be served from CouchDB design documents.
+Please refer to the [chooh-demo](https://github.com/mcmlxxxiii/chooh-demo) application for more context.

-It provides some features, such as ddoc prepare scripts, custom asset bundling and support for multiple databases, that the creator was missing in those already existing great tools.
+**chooh** provides some features, such as ddoc prepare scripts, custom asset bundling and support for multiple databases, that the creator was missing in those already existing great tools.